 - Medical Appointments – We have Telehealth capabilities in each of our highest level of care homes in the nurse’s stations.
 Medical appointments will be conducted via Telehealth as much as possible.

-- Ongoing Communication – ILC has reached out to emergency contacts and outside treatment providers letting them know of our precautionary measures and our internal teams are meeting daily to adjust clinical delivery as needed.
-We have conducted a company-wide Zoom meeting to discuss our action plan and will continue to stay in daily communication to adjust planning and precautionary measures accordingly.
+- Ongoing Communication – ILC has reached out to emergency contacts and outside treatment providers letting them know of our precautionary measures and our internal teams are meeting daily to adjust clinical delivery and precautionary measures accordingly.

 What you need to know.

 We are open for business.

 No matter what’s going on in the world around us, people still need help and therefore Integrative Life Center is still accepting new admissions and providing in-person treatment as well as telehealth programming.
-We are conducting the CDC-recommended visitor screening process regarding recent travel, flu-like and respiratory symptoms, as well as stringent protocols for hygiene, temperature checks and onsite sterilization.
+We are conducting the CDC-recommended visitor screening process regarding recent travel, flu-like and respiratory symptoms, as well as stringent protocols for hygiene, temperature checks, masks and onsite sterilization.